raspberrypi/documentation/configuration/wireless/wireless-cli.md

 ## Adding multiple wireless network configurations

-On recent versions of Raspbian, it is possible to set up multiple configurations for wireless networking.
+On recent versions of Raspberry Pi OS, it is possible to set up multiple configurations for wireless networking.
 For example, you could set up one for home and one for school.

 For example
 ```